hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I have many names, the Crimson King is one of them, it is how I'm known here — continues.
 But my real name is Stephen, Stephen King, see the pun?
-I'm a writer, a pupeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.
+I'm a writer, a puppeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.

 Roland simply stares back at him.

 You still don't get it, do you?
 I am your maker, Roland.
 Consider yourself lucky.
 How many get that chance?
 I hadn't, yet...
-I hope.
+I hope...
 I know there's someone greater than me.
 There always is.

 Remember gunslinger, the greatest mystery the Universe offers is not life but